Student and Alumni profiles from the School of Management

-Coupled with practical experience gained by working in the industry, the knowledge and skills I built up during my time at Victoria have allowed me to establish a great foundation from which to build my career upon.
+Coupled with practical experience gained by working in the industry, the knowledge and skills I built up during my time at Victoria University of Wellington have allowed me to establish a great foundation from which to build my career upon.

 Jess Wilson, International Marketing Coordinator, Positively Wellington Tourism.

 BCA Honours in HRIR (2010), PhD in HRIR